OssianN/GoogleSheet-Demo/README.md

 ## Usecase

+Example usecase:
-It can for example be used if you want to collect applications for a program or participant to events.
+- Collect applications for a program
+- Register participants to an event.